Law Office of Richard T. Seymour, P.L.L.C.

 We keep using the word “reasonable” because the likelihood of winning or getting a good settlement is much higher when the client is reasonable, and reasonable people work best with an attorney and are likelier to follow sound legal advice.
 Judges and juries like reasonable people.

-If you are outside the District of Columbia and have a matter involving State law, it will ordinarily be necessary to associate an attorney licensed to practice in the State in question.
+I am licensed in the District of Columbia and Maryland.
+If you are outside these jurisdictions and litigation in court is likely, it will be necessary to associate an attorney licensed to practice in the State in question.